kewisch/action-web-ext/README.md

 A simple web-ext build.
 Folders `.git`, `.github` and `web-ext-artifacts` are automatically ignored.
 You can use the `target` output for subsequent steps.

+You can use the following extra options:
+* `filename`: Template string for the packed extension's filename, available for download through the job's artifacts.
+The placeholders in braces (`{...}`) are replaced by the corresponding entries in the extension's `manifest.json`.
+E.g. `"{name}-{version}.xpi"`.

 ```yaml
 name: "Build"
 on: